Furstenberg systems of bounded multiplicative functions and applications: Proof of Theorems -

 \subsection{Proof of Theorem~\ref{T:Sarnak2}}

 We follow the argument used in \cite[Section~3.11]{FH18}.

 Arguing by contradiction, suppose that the conclusion of Theorem~\ref{T:Sarnak2} fails.
-Then there exist $\ell\in \N$, multiplicative functions $f_1,\ldots, f_{\ell}\colon \N\to \mathbb{U}$, which we extend to $\Z$ in an arbitrary way, a topological dynamical system $(Y,R)$, a point $y_0\in Y$ that is generic for a measure $\nu$ such that the system $(Y,\nu,R)$ has zero entropy and at most countably many ergodic components all of which are totally ergodic, and a function $g_0\in C(Y)$ with $\int g_0\, d\nu=0$ such that for some $h_{0,1},\dots,h_{0,\ell}\in\Z$ the identity \eqref{E:weightedElliott} fails, namely, the averages
+Then there exist $\ell\in \N$, multiplicative functions $f_1,\ldots, f_{\ell}\colon \N\to \mathbb{U}$, which we extend to $\Z$ in an arbitrary way, a topological dynamical system $(Y,R)$, a point $y_0\in Y$ that is generic for a measure $\nu$ such that the system $(Y,\nu,R)$ has zero entropy and at most countably many ergodic components all of which are totally ergodic, and a function $g_0\in C(Y)$ orthogonal in $L^2(\nu)$ to all $R$-invariant functions, such that for some $h_{0,1},\dots,h_{0,\ell}\in\Z$ the identity \eqref{E:weightedElliott} fails, namely, the averages

 do not converge to $0$ as $N\to\infty$.